-A New Urban Agenda (NUA) framed on strong urban spatial strategies will help alleviate several current and anticipated social, economic and environmental conditions in a world that is 54% urban in 2016 and rising to 66% urban in the next 20 years.
+1. A New Urban Agenda framed on strong urban spatial strategies will help alleviate several current and anticipated social, economic and environmental conditions in a world that is 54 per cent urban in 2016 and rising to 66 per cent urban in the next 20 years.
 Among the most pressing global issues are poverty, inequality and environmental degradation.
 These concerns are spatially evident in cities and their surrounds in the proliferation of informal settlements and slums lacking basic services; fragmented sprawling urban development on risk-prone or fertile agricultural land; unbalanced territorial development characterized by weak infrastructural links, threatened ecosystems, depleted natural resources and loss of biodiversity.

-The fact that the World Economic Forum in its 2015 Global Risk Landscape report (World Economic Forum 2015) cited "urban planning failure as a risk factor creating social, environmental and health challenges" and the estimation that in 2012, 60% of the built environment to exist in 2030 is yet to be builti, underlines the critical importance of making the design and management of the form and configuration of cities and territories the top priority of this paper.
+2. The fact that the World Economic Forum in its 2015 Global Risk Landscape report (World Economic Forum 2015) cited "urban planning failure as a risk factor creating social, environmental and health challenges" and the estimation that in 2012, 60 per cent of the built environment to exist in 2030 is yet to be built,1 underlines the critical importance of making the design and management of the form and configuration of cities and territories the top priority of this paper.

-With its focus on delineating strong urban spatial strategies that advance integrative and equitable decision-making processes for sustainable urban development, this paper builds on the guiding assumptions of the New Urban Agenda.
-These assumptions include: its foundation in human rights approaches, antecedents and agreed-upon language from prior United Nations agreements; its universal applicability that leaves room for adaptation by member states according to their respective values and contexts; its commitment to subsidiarity and partnerships as essential elements in its crafting, implementation, and evaluation; and its belief that achieving sustainable urban development will occur only through the implementation of a robust action agenda including provisions for governance, legislation, finance, monitoring and knowledge-creation.
-In particular, this paper draws on the frameworks and guidance offered by Transforming Our World, 2030 Framework for Development, including SDG Goal 11 (Make cities and human settlements safe, inclusive, resilient and sustainable) and related goals and The International Guidelines on Urban and Territorial Planning (UN-Habitat 2015a).
+With its focus on delineating strong urban spatial strategies that advance 3. integrative and equitable decision-making processes for sustainable urban development, this paper builds on the guiding assumptions of the New Urban Agenda.
+These assumptions include: its foundation in human rights approaches, antecedents and agreed-upon language from prior United Nations agreements; its universal applicability that leaves room for adaptation by Member States according to their respective values and contexts; its commitment to subsidiarity and partnerships as essential elements in its crafting, implementation, and evaluation; and its belief that achieving sustainable urban development will occur only through the implementation of a robust action agenda including provisions for governance, legislation, finance, monitoring and knowledge creation.
+In particular, this paper draws on the frameworks and guidance offered by the 2030 Agenda for Sustainable Development, including Goal 11 (Make cities and human settlements safe, inclusive, resilient and sustainable) and related Goals, and the International Guidelines on Urban and Territorial Planning (UN-Habitat 2015a).

-The strong urban spatial strategies must address six challenges now present across the world:
+4. The strong urban spatial strategies must address six challenges now present across the world: